Federated Stochastic Gradient Langevin Dynamics: Introduction

 \section{Introduction}

-Gradient-based Markov Chain Monte Carlo (MCMC) methods for computing Bayesian posteriors have become increasingly popular in recent years.
-Exact gradient evaluations, however, can be prohibitive even for moderately large data sets.
-Following the success of using stochastic gradients in large-scale optimization problems, and inspired by \cite{Welling+Teh:2011}, many gradient-based MCMC algorithms have been adapted to capitalize on the idea of using fast but noisy gradient evaluations computed on mini-batches of data \citep{Ma+others:2015}.
-Examples include stochastic gradient Langevin dynamics SGLD \citep{Welling+Teh:2011}, stochastic gradient Hamiltonian Monte Carlo (SGHMC) \citep{Chen+others:2014}, and Riemann manifold Hamiltonian Monte Carlo (RMHMC) \citep{RMHMC2001}.
-These methods have established themselves as popular choices for scalable MCMC sampling.
+Gradient-based Markov Chain Monte Carlo (MCMC) methods are the de facto standard to sample from Bayesian posteriors.
+However, computing gradients exactly can be prohibitive even for moderately large data sets.
+Following the success of stochastic gradients in large-scale optimization and inspired by \citep{Welling+Teh:2011}, many MCMC algorithms were adapted to leverage fast but noisy gradient evaluations computed on mini-batches of data \citep{Ma+others:2015}.
+Examples include stochastic gradient Langevin dynamics (SGLD) \citep{Welling+Teh:2011}, stochastic gradient Hamiltonian Monte Carlo (SGHMC) \citep{Chen+others:2014}, and Riemann manifold Hamiltonian Monte Carlo (RMHMC) \citep{RMHMC2001}.
+These methods have established themselves as popular choices for scalable Bayesian inference.

-Complementary to data subsampling, which underlies the use of stochastic gradients, data can be partitioned across several workers and distributed computations can be used to scale up MCMC \citep{Neiswanger+others:2014, Scott+others:2016, Terenin+others:2015, Wang+others:2015, Mesquita2019}.
-Federated learning would need the same methods, even though federated data are not actively distributed for computational profit, but instead they are at several independent clients or devices, and communication or privacy constraints may prevent data from being centralized into a server.
-In this work, we focus on stochastic gradient MCMC in federated settings and use distributed SGLD \citep[DSGLD,][]{Ahn+others:2014} as our starting point. \blfootnote{\dag corresponding author (khaoula.elmekkaoui@aalto.fi)}

-While stochastic gradients provide an immediate reduction in computational cost, and thus better scaling properties, they may suffer from intrinsically high variance, leading to poor mixing rates and slow convergence \citep{Dubey+others:2016}.
-In distributed SG-MCMC settings, we need to choose mini-batches from the data subset held by an individual client, which amplifies the variance compared to choosing from all data in a centralized setting.
-This issue can be especially prominent if the data are highly heterogeneous, i.e., when distributed across clients in a non-IID manner. \autoref{fig:variance_motivation} illustrates this phenomenon for a simple model with Bernoulli likelihood.

-In this work, we propose a novel estimator for DSGLD for federated scenarios.
-As our method's central mechanism, we define the notion of a conducive gradient, a zero-mean stochastic gradient constructed using independent approximations to the local likelihood factors.
-The role of the \emph{conducive gradient} is to provide a global estimate of the target posterior which, when added to the unbiased gradient estimator proposed by \cite{Ahn+others:2014}, allows for information-sharing between clients.
-We call the resulting method \emph{conducive gradient DSGLD} (CG-DSGLD).
-In practice, we have also observed that introducing these approximations is useful for delayed communication rounds, a known pathology of DSGLD.
-We also demonstrate empirically that CG-DSGLD outperforms DSGLD for non-IID federated data.